Krish J. Sathaar

-Krish J. Sathaar (born Unnikrishnan Sathaar; 1 January 1984) is a former Indian actor and entrepreneur who primarily works in Malayalam films including Tamil film.
+Krish J. Sathar (born Unni Krishnan Sathar; 14 September 1984) is a former Indian actor, who worked in Malayalam, Tamil, and Telugu films.

-Early life and education

-Krish was born to actors Sathaar and Jayabharathi on 14 September 1984.
-He has studied engineering and pursued a master's degree in business management as well.
-Krish was working in America after he completed his studies.

 Career

+Krish was born to actors Sathaar and Jayabharathi.
 Being born into a film family, he received several acting offers.
 He chose the Mohanlal starrer Ladies and Gentleman directed by the very successful film maker Siddique as his launchpad.
 He was pursuing a course at the New York Film Academy before entering the film industry.
-In 2014, he made his Tamil film debut in Malini 22 Palayamkottai directed by Sripriya, the Tamil remake of Aashiq Abu's, 22 Female Kottayam.
+In 2014, he made his Tamil film debuts with Malini 22 Palayamkottai directed by Sripriya and a remakes of Aashiq Abu's 22 Female Kottayam.
 His next film was To Noora with Love in which he portrays the lead character Shahjahan, a happy-go-lucky guy and sufi singer.
 He had agreed to be part of the film Thakkali but later opted out due to date issues.

-Entrepreneurial Ventures

-Krish owns and operates concept cocktail bars in London.
-Being an avid cocktail enthusiast he took it up as a hobby and later trained and honed his skills in cocktails during his time in New York.

-He developed the concept and brand and opened his first location in London and New York.
-The first location was voted in the top ten best cocktail bars in the United Kingdom.
-Recently he opened his second bar concept, in London.
+In 2016, he made his Telugu debut with Ghatana, the Telugu remake of 22 Female Kottayam which was simultaneously shot alongside Malini 22 Palayamkottai.

+Personal life

+In 2020, Krish married Sonali Nabeel, daughter of Nabeel Sarooshi and Kamleshwari, in a Hindu wedding ceremony held in Chennai.
+Krish resides with his family in London, England.